mockery/mockery/docs/reference/expectations.rst

     shouldNotReceive(method_name)

 Declares that the mock should not expect a call to the given method name.
+This method is a convenience method for calling ``shouldReceive()->never()``.

 .. code-block:: php